-The Fibre Highways design collection was exhibited at the prestigious 12th International Design Biennale St Etienne.
+The Fibres Highways design collection was exhibited at the prestigious 12th International Design Biennale St Etienne.
 Dr Jane Scott was lead co-ordinator and organiser of 3-day hybrid event ARCINTEX Symposium.
-Since the funding ended, the research has continued to evolve, and funding was secured to jointly supervise a Research Assistant in microbial-textile interactions at Northumbria University.
+Since the funding ended, Jane and I have continued to evolve the research together and secured funding to jointly supervise a Research Assistant; a researcher in microbial:textile interactions at Northumbria University.